Tell Tamer Subdistrict

-Tell Tamer Subdistrict (ناحية تل تمر) is a subdistrict of al-Hasakah District in western al-Hasakah Governorate, northeastern Syria.
+Tell Tamer Subdistrict (ناحية تل تمر) is a subdistrict of Hasakah District in western Hasakah Governorate, northeastern Syria.
 The administrative centre is the city of Tell Tamer.

 At the 2004 census, the subdistrict had a population of 50,982.
 Assyrians from the Assyrian Church of the East constitute about 40% of the population of this district, with the rest being Kurds and Arabs.
 It is the headquarter of the Assyrian Khabour Guards and Nattoreh militias, as well as the location of a large Syriac Orthodox Monastery.